aws-samples/digital-pathology-on-aws/README.md

 Current OMERO server only support one writer per mounted network share file.
 To avoid a race condition between the two instances trying to own a lock on the network file share, we will deploy one read+write OMERO server and one read only OMERO server in the following CloudFormation templates using this 1-click deployment:
 [![launchstackbutton](Figures/launchstack.png)](https://console.aws.amazon.com/cloudformation/home?region=us-east-1#/stacks/create/template?stackName=omerostack&templateURL=https://omero-on-aws.s3-us-west-1.amazonaws.com/OMEROstackTLS_RW_RO.yml)

 which will deploy two nested CloudFormation templates, one for storage (EFS and RDS) and one for ECS containers (OMERO web and server).
 It also deploys a certificate for TLS termination at Application Load Balancer.
 Majority of parameters already have default values filled and subject to be customized.
-VPC and Subnets are required, which are from previous deployment.
+VPC and Subnets are required, which can be obtained from pre-requisite deployment.
 It also requires the Hosted Zone ID and fully qualifed domain name in [AWS Route53](https://aws.amazon.com/route53/), which will be used to validate SSL Certificate issued by [AWS ACM](https://aws.amazon.com/certificate-manager/).

 If you do not need the redundency for read only OMERO server, you can deploy a single read+write OMERO server using this 1-click deployment:
 [![launchstackbutton](Figures/launchstack.png)](https://console.aws.amazon.com/cloudformation/home?region=us-east-1#/stacks/create/template?stackName=omerostack&templateURL=https://omero-on-aws.s3-us-west-1.amazonaws.com/OMEROstackTLS_RW.yml)

 Even though the OMERO server is deployed in single instance, you can achieve the Hight Availability (HA) deployment of OMERO web and PostgreSQL database.
-You have option to deploy the OMERO server container on ECS Fargate or EC2 launch type.
+You have option to deploy the OMERO containers on ECS Fargate or EC2 launch type.

 If you do not have registered domain and associated hosted zone in AWS Route53, you can deploy the following CloudFormation stacks and access to OMERO web through Application Load Balancer DNS name without TLS termination using this 1-click deployment:
 [![launchstackbutton](Figures/launchstack.png)](https://console.aws.amazon.com/cloudformation/home?region=us-east-1#/stacks/create/template?stackName=omerostack&templateURL=https://omero-on-aws.s3-us-west-1.amazonaws.com/OMEROstack_RW.yml)